Olga Lyubatovich: Revolutionary life

-In St Peteresburg, she joined Sergey Kravchinsky and Nikolai Morozov as co-editors of the illegal publication Zemlya i Volya (Land and Liberty), but having no legal status was having to change address constantly.
+In St Petersburg, she joined Sergey Kravchinsky and Nikolai Morozov as co-editors of the illegal publication Zemlya i Volya (Land and Liberty), but having no legal status had to change address constantly.
 After a short time, she escaped abroad, with the help of Jewish smugglers, to Geneva, where she stayed for about six months.
 In spring 1879, she and Yakov Stefanovich returned to Russia, just as Zemlya i Volnya split into two factions, over the tactical question of whether to assassinate Tsar Alexander II.
 She joined Narodnaya Volya (People's Will), but played no direct role in the attempts to kill the Tsar.

 Defeat and Arrest

 In 1880, there was internal dispute within Narodnaya Volya.
 One side believing that terrorism's objective should be to force the government into granting democratic rights to the people, while others led by Lev Tikhomirov who was influenced by Sergei Nechayev argued that it was possible for terrorism to be used for a small group or revolutionaries to snatch power and then hand it over to the people.
 Lyubatovich and Morozov - who had become lovers - countered that this was an example of Jacobinism and would thus result in the kind of dictatorship that had taken place after the French Revolution.
 In her memoirs, Lyubatovich accused Tikhomirov of using underhand methods to get his version of the party programme adopted in preference to Morozov's, and that in doing so "disfigured one of the most brilliant periods of the revolutionary struggle."

 In 1880, she and Morozov left Narodnaya Volya and emigrated to Berlin and then Geneva.
 While in exile Morozov wrote The Terrorist Struggle, a pamphlet that explained his views and how to achieve a democratic society in Russia.
 He returned to Russia in order to distribute The Terrorist Struggle but was almost immediately arrested.
 Lyubatovich, despite just having gone through child birth, decided to attempt to rescue him.
 While she was in St Petersburg, she received a message from Kravchinsky telling her that her daughter had died, at six months, during a meningitis epidemic.
 Then she too was arrested, and deported to Siberia in November 1882.